z0v3r1n/z0v3r1n.github.io/content/posts/buckeyectf_2025_bashtille/index.md

 > Abused the server misconfiguration in the user-namespace mapping which gave us effective root inside the container to escape chroot by using a exploit that chroots inside the chroot to escape the jail.

-We were given the following files:
+We were given following files:

 ```
 $ ls -la